Dynamics of dissipative Landau-Zener transitions in an anisotropic three-level system: METHODOLOGY

 \subsection{The multi-D$_2$ Ansatz}

-First proposed in the 1970s in the study of energy transportation in protein molecules as an approximation of the solution to the Schr\"{o}dinger equation~\cite{Davydov1}, the Davydov Ansatz has two variants, the Davydov D$_1$ Ansatz and D$_2$ Ansatz, with the latter being a simplification of the former~\cite{Davydov2, Davydov4}.
-Inspired by numerically ``exact" solutions to a two-site problem with short-range coupling to Einstein phonons \cite{shor73}, Shore and Sander pioneered the multiple Davydov ans\"{a}tze when they experimented with a trial wave function with two Gaussians as its phonon component, an early forerunner of the multiple Davydov ans\"{a}tze.
-In a further development of this method, the multiple Davydov ans\"{a}tze have been applied extensively to a variety of many-body problems in physics and chemistry by Zhao and co-workers \cite{jcppersp,Davydov5,Davydov6,Davydov7,Davydov8,QED_Huang,QED_Zheng,TMD}.
-The multiple Davydov ans\"{a}tze also have two variants, multi-D$_1$ Ansatz and multi-D$_2$ Ansatz.
+First proposed in the 1970s in the study of energy transportation in protein molecules as an approximation of the solution to the Schr\"{o}dinger equation~\cite{Davydov1}, the Davydov Ansatz has two variants, the D$_1$ and D$_2$ Ans\"atze, with the latter being a simplified variant of the former~\cite{Davydov2, Davydov4}.
+Inspired by numerically ``exact" solutions to a two-site problem with short-range coupling to Einstein phonons \cite{shor73}, Shore and Sander pioneered the multiple Davydov Ans\"{a}tze when they experimented with a trial wave function with two Gaussians for the phonon component, an early forerunner of the multiple Davydov Ans\"{a}tze.
+In a further development of this method, the multiple Davydov Ans\"{a}tze have been applied extensively to a variety of many-body problems in physics and chemistry by Zhao and co-workers \cite{jcppersp,Davydov5,Davydov6,Davydov7,Davydov8,QED_Huang,QED_Zheng,TMD}.
+The multiple Davydov Ans\"{a}tze also have two variants, multi-D$_1$ Ansatz and multi-D$_2$ Ansatz (see \cite{Perspetive} for a recent review).
 In this work, the multi-D$_2$ Ansatz is used:

 where $M$ is the multiplicity of the Ansatz, and ${\ket{-1}}$, ${|0\rangle}$ and ${|1\rangle}$ are the three spin states in the 3-LZM, for which we assign amplitudes $A_n(t)$, $B_n(t)$ and $C_n(t)$, respectively. $|f\rangle_{\rm ph}^n$ is the phonon coherent state, which can be written as: